Why hockey players tape their stick?

 Conclusion

-No matter the specification you are comfortable with, a good tape job has the same advantage.
+No matter the specifications you are comfortable with, a good tape job has the same advantage.
 Giving you a relaxed mind without wondering when your stick will shatter.